-Sioux Falls architect John J. Scwartz designed the building.
-Wecota Hall was built in 1915 at a cost of $75,000.
+Designed by Sioux Falls architect John J. Schwartz, Wecota Hall was built in 1915 at a cost of $75,000 and was the second women’s dormitory on campus.
 The annex was constructed in 1940.

-Both Wenona and Wecota are fine examples of the neoclassical style and significant for their representation of early 20th century academic architecture in a campus setting.
+Wecota and Wenona Halls were added to the National Register of Historic Places by the U.S. Department of the Interior May 7, 1980.
+Both buildings are fine examples of the neoclassical style and significant for their representation of early 20th century academic architecture in a campus setting.

 Physical Address:1101 Medary Ave.